This article explains Orders of the Maryland Workers’ Compensation Commission and how you can appeal them if you do not like the result.

 Orders for Medical Care

 If your claim was contested from the beginning, the Workers’ Compensation Commission should have decided whether the claim is “allowed” (which means you won) or “disallowed” (which means you lost).
-Since we are lawyers we can’t just say “won” or “lost” like normal people.
-We have to use big words.
+Apparently we lawyers we can’t just say “won” or “lost” like normal people!

 An appeal will usually request a jury trial, and the jury will make the ultimate decision.
 The party filing the appeal is asking the jury to overturn the decision of the Commissioner.